 This extremely highly rated blogging course provides a deep dive into the sometimes-baffling world of affiliate marketing.
 What is it?
 How does it make you money?
 How do you work with great affiliates?

 This blogging course will guide you through all that and more, including the fundamentals of creating a true blog business plan to fuel your growth.
-You’ll also learn how to find and apply to affiliate programs, how to increase conversions, and how to promote your affiliate links.
+You’ll also learn how to find and apply to affiliate programs, how to increase conversions, and how to promote your blog and affiliate links.
 Affiliate marketing may be just one strategy that you can use to monetize your blog, but it’s worth investing in learning how to do it the right way.

 Another excellent blogging course on affiliate marketing for bloggers, this one starts with the basics of affiliate marketing, and covers the best affiliate programs for bloggers and even how to find your own great affiliates to promote your products.
 It breaks down the types of affiliates there are, and which ones you want to look for.

 Finally, you’ll learn affiliate marketing two ways: through your blog posts and through your email newsletters.
 This blogging course is great for beginners wondering how the heck affiliate marketing works, and also need some further help with converting your readers into paying customers for your affiliates.
 It stops short of helping out with deeper financial topics like how to manage taxes for bloggers and structuring your blog as a business entity, though.

 Not only did you make it through my entire list of the best blogging courses… you took the most important step of taking blogging seriously.

 Most bloggers don’t even make it that far, and their dream blogs stay just like that forever—only a dream.

 Keep taking action, experimenting and learning from those who’ve already done what you hope to achieve.